grantgrady/Homework-final/README.md

 - Debugging keyboard input issues with p5.play's `kb.pressing()` function
 - Implementing manual key event listeners as a fallback solution
 - Structuring the particle system and floating text effects
-- Building the two-level system with transition screen
-- Designing the jetpack flame particle system
+- Tweaking the design of the jetpack flame particle system (It turns out it's really hard to make realistic vector flames)
 - Troubleshooting audio loading and playback issues

 **Benefits:**
-- Faster resolution of framework-specific issues
+- Very faster resolution of framework specific issues
 - Creative visual designs for multiple food types
-- Clean implementation of moving hazards and jetpack effects
+- Clean implemnetation of moving hazards and jetpack effects
 - Effective game progression system with level transitions
-- Professional-looking UI with tooltips and hover effects
+- Professional looking UI with tooltips and hover effects
+- And a chefs kiss homepage image for the cherry on top, also turns out people make utilizing ai to help with image generation look way easier than it actually is, it took me what felt like 1 million prompts before I even got a relatively similar image that emulated the design of my game, I inevitably still had to spend a massive chunk of time in illustrator to make it look good

 **Challenges:**
 - p5.play collision detection required careful testing
 - Audio required user interaction before playing (browser security policy)
 - Ensuring smooth level transition without disrupting gameplay
 - Positioning jetpack flames correctly for all 8 movement directions
+- Stepping back from perfecting the flames to actually work on the other 99% of the project

 ### Use of Others' Code
 - **p5.js Library** — Official library from the Processing Foundation
-- **p5.play Library** — Game library from p5play.org (quinton-ashley)
+- **p5.play Library** — Game library from p5play.org (quinton ashley)
 - **planck.js** — Physics engine for p5.play
 - **Sound patterns** — Inspired by Daniel Shiffman's Coding Train tutorials

 All game logic, class structures, screen designs, food artwork, jetpack system, level progression, and prize system were created by me.
 The libraries were used as provided by their respective authors.

 ## Prize Link
-[Click here to claim your prize](https://example.com/your-prize-link) (Available on game over screen)
+[Click here to claim your prize](https://example.com/your-prize-link) (Available on you win screen, and once again I apologize in advance)